flightjs/flight/doc/base_api.md

 Example of `handler` being an object that maps event targets to callbacks.
 This is effectively event delegation; selector values are resolved, at event time, by keying into the `attr` property of the component.
-The target element is exposed in the handler's data payload as `el`
+The target element is exposed in the handler's data payload as `el`.

 ```js
 this.attributes({